 Zoosk offers free and paid memberships, and a pay-as-you-go system using "Zoosk Coins".

-- Paid: Memberships cost $12.49 per month on a six month membership, $19.98 per month on a three month membership or $29.95 a month paid monthly.
+Paid: Memberships cost $12.49 per month on a six-month membership, $19.98 per month on a three-month membership or $29.95 a month paid monthly.
 Memberships auto-renew unless you cancel your membership before it expires.
 With a paid membership, you can send and receive messages and winks, chat with connections, see profiles of those who have viewed yours, and get full access to Smartpick, Zoosk's matching services.

-- Zoosk Coins: You can also earn or buy Zoosk "Coins", which unlock your matches, allow you to send virtual gifts, boost your profile, and allow you to get delivery confirmations on emails, among other features.
+Zoosk Coins: You can also earn or buy Zoosk "Coins", which unlock your matches, allow you to send virtual gifts, boost your profile, and allow you to get delivery confirmations on emails, among other features.
 Coins cost $19.95 for 180, up to $99.95 for 1800 coins.
-Coins can be earned by using or signing up to various third party apps, surveys, services and websites.
+Coins can be earned by using or signing up to various third-party apps, surveys, services and websites.

 Think twice about giving Zoosk access to your address book – they keep your contacts on file and may later use your information to suggest friends and connections to other members.
+If they invite your friends, they may out you as being a Zoosk user by extending the invitation on your behalf.
+(Of course, there's no shame in dating online, but it could be a problem if your partner doesn't know about it!)
 By signing up to Zoosk, you grant permission for all your user content to be used for purposes including advertising or transmission to a third party.

 Online dating case studies